David-Theriault/David-Theriault.github.io/README.md

 # David-Theriault.github.io
-early edition of my personal website using bootcamp and HTML, CSS
+this is an early edition of my personal website using bootstrap (the world’s most popular framework for building responsive, mobile-first sites) coding in HTML and CSS.